New!

 ROI

 Measuring marketing can determine which channel, campaign, or platform yields the best marketing return on investment (MROI).
-Marketers should be tracking marketing return on investment and reporting on it to show success.
+Marketers should be tracking marketing return on investment and reporting on it to accurately measure success.

 Budget allocation